 Damouchari is located on the eastern coast of Greece, just about 30 minutes from Volos and directly north of Athens.
 Although Dmaouchari was primarily where the crew stayed during filming, much of the footage captured here was combined with images shot on Skopelos and Skiathos.

-One hotel featured in the film, Villa Donna, was portrayed as being placed on the cliffs above Glysteri Beach on Skopelos, but most of the Villa Donna scenes were shot back at the studio in Hollywood and married to Greek backgrounds later.
-However, when the dancers in the film flit from the Villa Donna through olive groves later in the movie, those groves are a long way off—they were shot at Douchari in the Mouresi area of Greece, along the Pelion Coast... outside of Volos.
+The fictional hotel featured in the film, Villa Donna, was portrayed as being placed on the cliffs above Glysteri Beach on Skopelos, but most of the Villa Donna scenes were shot back at the studio in Hollywood and married to Greek backgrounds later.
+However, when the dancers in the film flit from the Villa Donna through olive groves later in the movie, those groves were shot at Douchari in the Mouresi area of Greece, along the Pelion Coast outside of Volos.